-China's southeast coast during nineteenth Century has been plagued by pirates and warlords.
+China’s southeast coast during the nineteenth century has been plagued by pirates and warlords.

 Chinese armed pirates, many of whom were women

 In order to avoid hijacking, some ships were protected by an iron fence